naturalis/cl-provision/ansible/README.md

 │   └── staging.yml        # staging specific vars files
 │
-├── check.yml              # Playbook to check and ouput ptm and lldp information ├── interfaces.yml         # Playbook to setup interfaces
-├── linter.sh              # Passes all .yml files through yamllint ($pip install yamllint) └── provision.yml          # Playbook to do the first provisioning
+├── check.yml              # Playbook to check and ouput ptm and lldp information ├── license.yml            # Playbook to setup or change license key. (initial setup is done by ZTP) ├── interfaces.yml         # Playbook to setup interfaces ├── linter.sh              # Passes all .yml files through yamllint ($pip install yamllint) ├── provision.yml          # Playbook to do the first provisioning └── users.yml              # Playbook to setup users and ssh keys
 ```